A wonderful place for spiritual and creative energies is the Niños prayer group (yeah, "neenyos," you got it). We've been meeting

 The current cover and the original cover, both with links, are presented below.

-and since we've heard her read excerpts out loud at our "Grateful Hearts" celebration, we're all looking forward to reading it.
+.
+We've heard her read excerpts out loud at our "Grateful Hearts" celebration and it's brilliant.

 The Niños have supported, encouraged and prayed powerfully for me through the years.
 Fruits of this group in my